productivity tips · Sep 28, 2022

 Strict work-to-rule can lead to less productivity as employees follow the rules to the letter and do only what is required of them.
 This can result in missed deadlines and goals, and ultimately leave the company at a disadvantage.

 When productivity suffers, morale usually takes a hit as well.
 Employees may feel like they are working harder for fewer results, which can lead to resentment and conflict.
-Additionally, if colleagues are not following the same work-to-rule guidelines, it can create feelings of envy and unfairness.
+And if colleagues are not following the same work-to-rule guidelines, it can create feelings of envy and unfairness.

 If work-to-rule is widespread or extended for long periods, it can start to impact the bottom line.
 Customers may go to competitors who are not affected by the work-to-rule movement, and the company may start to lose market share.